-In-person workshops from Sept. to Dec.
-2020 will be live streamed through Zoom.
-In-person workshops from Jan.
-July 2021 are scheduled for on campus in either Kitchener or Milton.
+In-person workshops from Sept.
+2020 to Apr.
+2021 will be live streamed through Zoom.
+In-person workshops from May to July 2021 are scheduled for on campus in either Kitchener or Milton.
 If we are unable to hold in-person events at the time of the training, the workshop will be changed to the live stream option.
 Registrations will be automatically switched to the live stream workshop and our usual cancellation policy will apply.
-If you have any questions, please contact the Faculty of Social Work Professional Development office at firstname.lastname@example.org prior to registering.
+If you have any questions, please contact the Faculty of Social Work Professional Development office at email@example.com prior to registering.

 Mental health and wellness are no longer just the responsibility of healthcare professionals.
 According to Government of Canada statistics, one in three Canadians will experience mental illness during their lifetime*.
 This means that whether you are working in healthcare, education, human services or business, you will likely work with employees, colleagues, students, clients and others who are facing mental health and wellness challenges.
 Held in our Milton location, this certificate will help you understand what mental health is, explain some of the most common mental illnesses and provide you with the foundational skills to help you support your staff, clients and students.

 Who should take this certificate: Anyone working or volunteering in a role where they interview, manage, support or advise people will benefit from this certificate, including allied health professionals, human resource professionals, teachers, organizational managers and leaders, nurses, clergy and student affair professionals.

 *Government of Canada. (n.d.).
 Retrieved from https://www.canada.ca/en/public-health/services/about-mental-illness.html